4dtommie/reflect/DOCUMENTATION.md

 | < 0.5 | Leave uncategorized for manual review |

 Transactions below threshold are flagged for the user to review on the manual categorize page.

-## Rematching (Iterative Learning)

-After each AI batch:
-1. **Reload keywords** from database (may have new entries)
-2. **Re-run keyword matching** on remaining uncategorized transactions
-3. **Re-run merchant name matching** (new categories may match more transactions)
-4. Repeat until: all categorized, no progress, or max iterations (default: 10)

-This iterative approach means:
-- One AI categorization can "unlock" many keyword matches
-- Newly categorized merchants help match similar transactions

 ## Manual Categorization Page